OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/DirectionalMap.md

         default: None

-        <p class="jekyll-theme-minimal scene-class-attr-comment">the object to use when 'prime direction' is set to 'axis of object' or 'look-at object'</p>
+        <p class="scene-class-attr-comment">the object to use when 'prime direction' is set to 'axis of object' or 'look-at object'</p>

     </p>